 - Packing cubes can be taken right from your suitcase and put directly in the dresser drawers in your hotel room.
 That not only makes it quicker to unpack, it also makes it more sanitary since the clothes you are wearing aren’t touching the drawers directly.

-- They can also be used for dirty clothes so that you can separate clean from dirty laundry in your suitcase.
+- A packing cube can also be used for dirty clothes so that you can separate clean from dirty laundry in your suitcase.

 How to Use Packing Cubes

 Once you are ready to pack, get your packing list ready and start pulling out the clothes you need.
 If you have several different sizes of bags, you’ll want to put larger items like pants, dresses, and skirts in the largest size.
 Socks and underwear usually fit perfectly in the small packing cube.

 For multi-hotel trips, put together outfits of tops, bottoms, and underwear and put those in each of the travel cubes.
-For our Paris trip, I was able to get two full outfits in each of the largest packing bags.
+For our Paris trip, I was able to get two to three full outfits in each of the largest packing bags.